 Sign and date the inside of your work now.
 When I use a bottom insert, I sign the insert.
 Fold along the score lines.

 Assemble The House Structure

-Fold the Inside Bend and the Spire pieces.
-Glue the Spire into a rectangle and then glue to the Inside Bend, aligning the bottoms and the cutout.
+Fold the Inside Bend and the Tower pieces.
+Glue the Tower into a rectangle and then glue to the Inside Bend, aligning the bottoms and the cutout.
 I use plastic binder clips to hold the pieces together while the glue dries.

 These next steps I will show using cardstock.
-I glued the house together originally using one way, and it wasn’t until near the end that I realized there was a different way to glue it together that made a cleaner finish.
+I glued the house together originally using one way, but over time I realized there was a different way to glue it together that made a cleaner finish.
 I managed to adjust my aluminum can house, but didn’t want to take it completely apart again to show these steps.

-Glue the Curved Front to each of the Popouts, making sure always to align the bottoms.
+Glue the Curved Front to the Tower, making sure to always align the bottoms.

 Add Bottom Insert & Roofs

 Check the fit of the bottom insert piece, adjusting any of the fold lines as necessary.
 You may need to trim the corners.
 I like to lower it in from the top.
 Do not glue in the bottom insert at this time, just let it square up the building before you glue on the roofs.
 You may need to remove the bottom insert and reach into your building from the bottom to push the roofs together later.